11 Nicknames for Colorado That You Should Know

 Mountain peaks with light snow and green tree-filled mountains and water in front

-Colorado is a stunning mountainous state in the United States' Mountain West region.
-This beautiful area is home to the Rocky Mountains, incredible ski resorts, magnificent forests, and a few of the best national parks on the West Coast.
+Colorado is a stunning US state in the Mountain West region.
+This beautiful area is home to the Rocky Mountains, incredible ski resorts, and magnificent forests.
+The state boasts a rich history and is the ideal place to live and visit.
+Interestingly, there are also multiple nicknames for Colorado.

+Many of these names come from Colorado's past and its natural qualities, such as scenic and elevated landscapes.
 Interested in finding out what some of these monikers are?
 Then read on for 11 Colorado nicknames and their meanings.

 11 Colorado State Nicknames